Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 160 trips per day across all routes, which equates to approximately 22 weekly trips per individual stop.
+The service frequency across all routes averages 160 trips per day, which translates to approximately 22 weekly trips per individual stop.

 Frequently Asked Questions - Transport